-The joint Bachelor of Arts or Bachelor of Science and Master of Public Administration (BA/MPA or BS/MPA) degree provides qualified students with the opportunity to earn a master's degree in public administration while taking up to 18 credits of the MPA program as an undergraduate student.
+The Accelerated Master of Public Administration Degree (BA/MPA or BS/MPA) degree at Rutgers SPAA provides qualified students with the opportunity to earn a master's degree in public administration while taking up to 18 credits (six courses) of the MPA program as an undergraduate student.

 - Introduction to Public Administration (3)

 MPA courses taken as an undergraduate in the fall and spring semesters are charged at the undergraduate level tuition rate and are double-counted for undergraduate and graduate credits.

 Accelerated MPA students are limited to fall and spring semesters only.
 Students are eligible to take summer and winter sections once they become graduate students.
 Students are not considered to be graduate students until they officially apply and are accepted into the MPA program and graduate with their bachelor's degree.
 Students who take graduate courses during the summer and/or winter sessions will be charged the graduate level tuition rate.

 After receiving their undergraduate degree, students continue with the Master of Public Administration degree, taking MPA graduate courses until completing the required 42 credit hours for the MPA degree.
 Post-undergraduate degree credits carry the graduate level tuition rate.

 To learn more, Request Information or Join a SPAA Info Session.
 If you have questions about a program or the application process, contact Aaron Gibbs, associate dean of student and academic services, at email@example.com.

 Academic Policies, Procedures & Forms